-IGMP/MLD
+IGMP

-On the Advanced / IGMP/MLD page, you can allow the router to use IGMP and MLD and specify needed settings.
+On the Advanced / IGMP page, you can allow the router to use IGMP.

-IGMP and MLD are used for managing multicast traffic (transferring data to a group of destinations) in IPv4 and IPv6 networks correspondingly.
-These protocols allow using network resources for some applications, e.g., for streaming video, more efficiently.
+IGMP is used for managing multicast traffic (transferring data to a group of destinations).
+This protocol allows using network resources for some applications, e.g., for streaming video, more efficiently.

 Figure 149.
-The Advanced / IGMP/MLD page.
+The Advanced / IGMP page.